Video Clips of

 COMMENTARY: This is a clip from a 48 Hours program that aired in 1995.
 It was filmed at the Cascade Family Center in Utah and demonstrates several styles of Attachment Therapy: Holding Therapy (child in lap with its arm pinned behind the woman’s back), Compression Therapy (woman lying on top of child), and wrapping.
 The late Larry Van Bloem, LCSW, is shown elbowing a restrained boy in the ribs and abdomen.
 Such session were known to last for hours.
 The Cascade Family Center closed shortly after Van Bloem’s death.
 Legislative efforts to ban coercive restraint as therapy in Utah have failed repeatedly despite the full backing of mental health professional organizations in that state.

 COMMENTARY: A scene from Elvis Presley’s last movie, A Change of Habit (1969), with Mary Tyler Moore.
-Presley cures autism with one session of “Rage Reduction,” as Attachment Therapy was called then.
+The movie would have us believe that Presley’s character could cure autism with one session of “Rage Reduction,” as Attachment Therapy was called then.
+Note the insistence on eye contact and catharsis.
 It appears the child actress became genuinely distressed by the coercive restraint.
-Psychologist Robert Zaslow was a consultant for this scene.
+Psychologist Robert Zaslow, an early proponent of Rage Reduction, was a consultant for this scene.
 Zaslow later lost his license to practice in California for abusing a patient with Rage Reduction.

 This is the trailer for the movie The Boarder.
 In 2011, Jane E. Ryan, with the help of her community of Ravenna, Nebraska, raised enough money to take her screen play about “Reactive Attachment Disorder” to the big screen.
 Ryan, a nurse, counselor and mother of two adopted children with “RAD,” is a Foster Cline and Attachment Center at Evergreen enthusiast (see above top three clips).
 Typical of Attachment Therapy, Ryan promotes an unrecognized definition of RAD and attributes numerous violent and negative features to RAD.